-We don’t know exact details of the past life of Abu, but we do know that he was abandoned at a dog shelter and afterwards cared for at a veterinary clinic in the local town of Sils before we were contacted to rescue him.
+We don’t know exact details of Abu’s past life, but we do know that he was abandoned at a dog shelter and afterwards cared for at a veterinary clinic in the local town of Sils before we were contacted to rescue him.

-After assessment of his behaviour and his appearance, he was surely acquired as a pet.
+After an assessment of his behaviour and his appearance we feel sure he was acquired as a pet.

-Abu was the fourth and last macaque to join our group.
-He is the macaque who was older when we rescued him, which means that he had endured more years than the other three in deprivation of contact with his own kind.
+Abu was the fourth and last macaque to join our group at Mona.
+He was already an older macaque when we rescued him, which means that he had already endured more years than the other three in an environemt where he was deprived of contact with his own kind.
 From the first moment we met him, we realized that he was completely lacking in social skills and did not understand the dynamics of the group nor the behaviours of dominance-submission and more importantly, conflict resolution.
-Often he gave the wrong signals and provoked the others to chase him, which usually resulted in a fight.
+Often he gave the wrong signals that provoked the others to chase him, which usually resulted in a fight.

-He has been attacked more often than any of the others, especially by Pipa, who took advantage of his inability to climb in the social hierarchy.
+He has been attacked more often than any of his other companions, especially by Pipa, who has taken advantage of his inability to climb in the social hierarchy.

 GROUP AND SITUATION